Ensuring the safety of our students and schools is always a top priority in Alvin ISD.

 - The Alvin ISD Police Department participated in updated training on best practices for reporting and response strategies for an active shooter.

-- Alvin ISD is installing and testing a “lockdown” emergency notification system that will be deployed to every facility (or campus) in the district.
+- Alvin ISD has installed and is utilizing a “lockdown” emergency notification system that is deployed to every facility (or campus) in the district.